 The Kansas City civil justice system encourages victims with TBIs to pursue financial recovery, or “damages,” from the at-fault person or entity.
 The amount one might receive for a traumatic brain injury claim depends on the severity of the damage, permanency of symptoms, and the related losses the victim suffered.
 The types of damages potentially awarded, however, remain the same:

 Successful TBI lawsuits can result in restitution for property repairs, punitive damages, loss of consortium, and many other types of compensation, as well.
-Find out what your individual claim could be worth during a free consultation with an attorney.
-Hiring a lawyer can help you secure maximum recovery for an injury as traumatic and damaging as one to the brain.
+Find out what your individual claim could be worth during a free consultation with a Kansas City brain injury attorney.
+Hiring a brain injury lawyer can help you secure maximum recovery for an injury as traumatic and damaging as one to the brain.

 TBIs are often “catastrophic injuries” in the eyes of the law in Kansas City.
 This means they have long-lasting or permanent effects on the victim.
 Many survivors living with traumatic brain injuries will tell you they impact every aspect of life.
 Patients with TBIs may or may not be able to improve their status, depending on the type of injury, its severity, and the treatments required.
 The impacts to their lives could include:

 A traumatic brain injury can change your entire life.
 You might have to adapt to new levels of physical and mental abilities, as well as undergo months or years of therapies and rehabilitation.
-You might have to modify your home, vehicle, or job to accommodate a permanent disability.
+Modifications may need to be made to your home, vehicle, or job to accommodate a permanent disability.
 You may never be able to work again because of your limitations.
 If you’re someone living with a TBI, you deserve justice against the at-fault party.
 Contact Wendt Law Firm P.C. for more information.

 Brain injuries are often “catastrophic” in the eyes of the law, meaning they result in permanent disability.
 Victims of permanent injuries have the most power in the civil court system.
 The law often entitles them to significant compensation for lifelong medical costs, equipment, lost capacity to earn, and lost enjoyment of life.
 The long list of economic and non-economic damages surrounding many brain injuries means an opportunity for greater financial recovery.

 Serious injuries demand serious legal attention.
-As soon as possible after a brain injury diagnosis, contact our team.
+As soon as possible after a brain injury diagnosis, contact our team of Kansas City brain injury attorneys.
 We can help you understand your rights in Kansas or Missouri and explain how best to proceed against an at-fault party or parties.
 Don’t let a negligent person or entity get away with causing your brain injury without repercussions.
 Seek help in the hands of the law.